Maxton Hall—The World Between Us: Release

 The first season premiered on May 9, 2024 on Amazon Prime Video.
 The second season premiered on November 7, 2025.
+The third and final season is scheduled to premiere on December 9, 2026.

 Reception

-For the first season, the review aggregator website Rotten Tomatoes reported a 70% critics rating based on 10 reviews, with an average rating of 4.50/10.
+For the first season, the review aggregator website Rotten Tomatoes reported a 70% critics rating based on 10 reviews, with an average rating of 4.5/10.